Skip to content

 }

-Click Go to Lens to close the wizard, or Back to return to the previous step.
-The wizard has no Finish or Skip button on this step; Go to Lens is the exit action regardless of whether you copy the snippet.
+Select Go to Lens to close the wizard, or Back to return.
+This step has no Finish or Skip button; Go to Lens is the exit action whether or not you copy the snippet.

 Verify the setup#